 20. PetCube – Petfeed

-PetCube offers Internet of Things (IoT) devices for pet users, such as cameras, food dispensers, and other gadgets.
+PetCube offers Internet of Things (IoT) devices for pet owners, including cameras, food dispensers, and other gadgets.
 They are using Ghost to post more educational pet-related information that would help pet owners in general.
-They are not pushing their gadgets too much with their blog, but I bet it will change once the blog’s authority grows.
+They are not pushing their gadgets too hard on the blog, but I bet it will change once the blog’s authority grows.

 The blog features unique illustrations, certainly made by a professional.
 The design is simple and minimalistic, focusing on the illustrations.